Clarkson-Applied-Data-Science/2024_IA651_Crow_Diallo/README.md

 ## Introduction

-In this project, we explore the potential of using machine learning techniques to predict the positions of NBA players based on their performance metrics from the 2021-2022 regular season.
-Utilizing a comprehensive dataset sourced from basketball-reference.com and gathered through the ballr package in R, we analyze statistics for 812 player-team stints.
-Our primary objective is to develop a predictive model that classifies players into their respective positions using various performance indicators.
+In this project, we investigate the application of machine learning techniques to predict NBA player positions based on performance metrics from the 2021-2022 regular season.
+We utilize a detailed dataset from basketball-reference.com, collected via the ballr package in R, encompassing statistics for 812 player-team stints.
+Our goal is to develop a predictive model that accurately classifies players into their respective positions based on various performance indicators.

-Accurately predicting player positions can greatly benefit team management, game strategy, and player evaluation.
-By leveraging these performance metrics, teams can make more informed decisions regarding player utilization and overall strategy.
-Additionally, we include a learning curve analysis to evaluate the model's performance and its ability to generalize with varying amounts of training data.
-This report details our methodology, from data preparation and feature selection to model evaluation and results analysis, providing a comprehensive overview of our approach and findings.
+Accurate prediction of player positions offers significant advantages for team management, game strategy, and player assessment.
+By analyzing these performance metrics, teams can make more strategic decisions regarding player deployment and overall game strategy.
+Additionally, we conduct a learning curve analysis to assess the model's performance and its capacity to generalize with varying amounts of training data.
+This report outlines our methodology, including data preparation, feature selection, and model evaluation, and provides a comprehensive overview of our approach and findings.

 ## Dataset Description